FreeFlight Announces TSO Approval Of Its 5G-Immune Radar Altimeters

 Key Takeaways:

-• FreeFlight Systems' Terrain series radar altimeters (RA-6500 and RA-5500) have received FAA Technical Standard Order certification.
+• FreeFlight Systems' Terrain series radar altimeters (RA-6500, RA-5500) have received FAA Technical Standard Order (TSO) certification.

-• These newly certified radalts are specifically designed to be immune to interference from C-Band 5G cellular networks, a problem FreeFlight anticipated in 2019.
+• These newly certified radar altimeters are specifically designed to be free from interference by 5G cellular networks, a problem FreeFlight Systems anticipated and addressed with a clean-sheet design.

-• The Terrain series offers a modernized, rugged, and compact solution for all aviation segments, ensuring safe operation even near 5G towers.
+• The Terrain series offers a modernized, rugged, and compact solution (up to 60% smaller) for all aviation segments, ensuring safe aircraft operation even in close proximity to 5G towers.

 See a mistake?
 Contact us.